-In June 2016, the members of Fourth Unitarian Society voted to confer upon Reverend Dawn Sangrey the title of Minister Emerita.
+In June 2016, the members of Fourth Unitarian Universalist Congregation voted to confer upon Reverend Dawn Sangrey the title of Minister Emerita.
 Reverend Sangrey was the first minister to be hired by Fourth UU, after having spent 47 years as a lay-led congregation.
 She was our Consulting Minister for seven years.

 Rev. Sangrey was ordained to the Unitarian Universalist ministry in 2001 and is a graduate of Harvard Divinity School.
 During her tenure with us, Rev. Sangrey (along with Rev. Kay Greenleaf of the UU Fellowship of Poughkeepsie) was involved in a public witness for marriage equality.
 Together, they officiated dozens of same-sex weddings in New Paltz, NY, receiving widespread media attention when they were the first clergy to be arrested and charged with a crime for solemnizing gay and lesbian weddings.
 At their trial, the charges against both ministers were dismissed.
 A July, 2004 New York Times article chronicles her thoughts on the experience.

 The membership chose to honor Reverend Sangrey in recognition of her seven years of kind, inspiring, and skilled ministerial service to our congregation; her patient and persistent guidance of our community in our early years of co-ministry; and her friendship and caring toward our community members.